chase-robbins/p5js-stacked-area-chart/README.md

-# Modular p5js Stacked Area Chart
+# p5.js Stacked Area Chart

 This is a function that draws a modular p5js stacked area chart using the given parameters.